Travel.State.Gov >

 Ambulance services are:

-We do not pay medical bills.
+The Department of State, U.S. embassies and U.S. consulates do not pay medical bills.
 Be aware that U.S. Medicare/Medicaid does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.

 Payment at all medical facilities is due at the time of service.
 Some hospitals have very limited direct billing capability for certain insurance carriers.
 Billing and insurance practices vary.

-We strongly recommend supplemental insurance to cover medical evacuation.
+The Department of State strongly recommends supplemental insurance to cover medical evacuation.

 Always carry your prescription medication in original packaging, along with your doctor’s prescription.
 Check with Customs Affairs of Bahrain to ensure the medication is legal in Bahrain.
 Most narcotic painkillers, stimulants, and controlled sedatives/hypnotics are not easily available, and may be illegal.
 Do not bring CBD oil or products to Bahrain.

 Basic medical care is available through public and private hospitals, as well as private clinics.
 In some facilities, the care is below U.S. standards.
 Public hospitals have trauma and Intensive Care Units.
 Most postoperative and trauma centers do not provide adequate pain management.
-People with chronic general medical or mental health conditions and HIV-related health issues may not be able to obtain appropriate emergency care in Bahrain.
+People with chronic general medical or mental health conditions and HIV-related health issues may not be able to obtain U.S standards of emergency care in Bahrain.
 U.S. privacy and confidentiality laws may not apply to Bahraini medical providers.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.